 NIROD (R£m): the determined total contribution of identified Non-Intervention Risk Changes on the NROOR, with respect to the relevant Risk Sub-Category.

-CIOOD (R£m): the determined Network Risk Outputs from projects that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects, with respect to the relevant Risk Sub-Category.
-The projects within each Risk Sub-Category are grouped to produce an aggregate value for CIOOD on a Risk Sub-Category basis.
+CIOOD (R£m): the determined Network Risk Outputs from Over-Delivery or Under-Delivery elements that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, with respect to the relevant Risk Sub-Category.
+The Over-Delivery or Under-Delivery elements within each Risk Sub-Category are grouped to produce an aggregate value for CIOOD on a Risk Sub-Category basis.
 CIOOD is positive in the case of aggregate Over-Delivery and negative in the case of an aggregate Under-Delivery.

-CIXOD (£m): the determined additional incurred costs or unspent allowances associated with each project’s full risk output that meet specified criteria for Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects, with respect to the relevant Risk Sub-Category.
-The projects within each Risk Sub-Category are grouped to produce an aggregate value for CIXOD on a Risk Sub-Category basis.
-CIXOD is positive in the case of Over-Delivery and negative in the case of Under-Delivery.
+CIXOD (£m): the determined additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element’s Network Risk Output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, with respect to the relevant Risk Sub-Category.
+The Over-Delivery or Under-Delivery elements within each Risk Sub-Category are grouped to produce an aggregate value for CIXOD on a Risk Sub-Category basis..

 NROBLAD (R£m): the Baseline Network Risk Outputs adjusted for NIROD calculated in accordance with Formula 2: